 California has made tremendous progress in reducing the high school smoking rate to a historic low of 2%.
 Yet 10.9% now use e-cigarettes.
 And right here in Los Angeles, more than one third of high school students have tried e-cigarettes.

 In fact, youth e-cigarette use has skyrocketed to what the Surgeon General and FDA have called “epidemic” levels.
-In 2018 alone, e-cigarette use among U.S. high school students jumped by 78 percent.
-The main cause of the problem is Juul, a sleek, high-tech e-cigarette that looks like a USB flash drive – and is small and easy to hide, comes in sweet flavors that entice kids and delivers a powerful nicotine hit.
+Nationally, over 2 million youth currently use e-cigarettes.
+The main cause of the problem was Juul, a sleek, high-tech e-cigarette that looks like a USB flash drive – and is small and easy to hide, came in sweet flavors that enticed kids and delivers a powerful nicotine hit.
 One Juul pod delivers as much nicotine as a pack of 20 cigarettes.

 But Juul isn’t the only problem.
-There are now over 15,500 e-cigarette flavors and 200 cigar flavors, and more keep coming.
+There are many e-cigarette flavors still available plus 200 cigar flavors, and more keep coming.
 These flavored tobacco products undermine LA’s efforts to reduce youth tobacco use:

 Tobacco companies also continue to aggressively market menthol-favored cigarettes to kids, African-Americans and other demographic groups as they have for decades.
 Youth smokers are more likely to use menthol cigarettes than any other age group.
 Menthol cigarettes pose a tremendous public health threat – they make it easier to start and harder to quit smoking.
 African Americans smoke menthol cigarettes at high rates and quit smoking at lower rates, and African-American men have high death rates from lung cancer.
 That’s why the NAACP and others want to restrict the sale of menthol cigarettes – because they hurt black communities especially.